The Lucky One (film)

 The Lucky One is a 2012 American romantic drama film directed by Scott Hicks and released in April 2012.
-It is an adaptation of Nicholas Sparks’ 2008 novel of the same name.
+It is an adaptation of Nicholas Sparks’ 2008 novel.

 The film stars Zac Efron as Logan Thibault, a US Marine who finds a photograph of a young woman while serving in Iraq, carries it around as a good luck charm, and later tracks down the woman, with whom he begins a relationship.

-The film received negative reviews but grossed over $99.4 million.
+The film received negative reviews, and grossed $99.4 million.

 Plot

 Logan Thibault, a US Marine serving in Iraq, witnesses a Marine called "Aces" die attempting to aid one of his men during an ambush.
 The following morning, he finds a picture of a young woman on the ground just before a mortar attack destroys where he had been sitting, killing many around him.
 Unsuccessful at finding the photo's owner, he keeps it.
 Logan's squad-mate declares the woman in the picture his "guardian angel," just before an explosion destroys their Humvee.

 Logan returns to Colorado to live with his sister's family, who have been looking after his dog Zeus.
 Suffering from PTSD and survivor guilt, he decides it is best to leave and departs to search for the woman in the photo.
 Logan and Zeus walk to Louisiana, where a lighthouse in the photo has provided a clue.
 He shows the photo around town and a local resident tells him that the woman used to be married to his friend, a local deputy sheriff.

 Logan finds the woman, Beth Green, but has difficulty explaining why he is there.
-She assumes he wants a job, and her grandmother, Ellie, who hires him.
+She assumes he wants a job, and her grandmother, Ellie, ends up hiring him.
 At first, Beth is irritated by Logan's presence, but she begins to warm to him due to his calm demeanor, willingness to work, and competence in repairing machinery.
 Logan develops a supportive relationship with Beth's son Ben, who is without a positive male influence since the death of Beth's brother Drake.

 Beth's former husband, Sheriff's Deputy Keith Clayton—the son of the town's judge—is immediately suspicious of Logan.
 He is brusque and overbearing with the former Marine.
-As he discourages his son Ben from playing the violin around him, it leads the boy to practice in his tree house.
+He discourages his son Ben from playing the violin around him, which leads the boy to practice in his tree house.

-When Ben returns bloodied from a charity baseball game, Beth and Keith have an argument, and he threatens to use his connections to take full custody of the boy.
-She is anxious about Keith's short temper and is fearful of losing her son to him.

 On the anniversary of Drake's death, Beth becomes distraught and Logan calms her down.
 Keith tries to stop the budding relationship between Beth and Logan, but she stands up to him, showing that she is no longer intimidated by him.